bringoneops/AIArbitrage/README.md

 - `--news-headlines` – crypto news headlines
 - `--telemetry` – system telemetry events

+Open interest streams are disabled by default and must be explicitly enabled with `--open-interest`.

 Example enabling trades and the 24h ticker:

 ```bash